Kostrzyn nad Odrą: Modern era

+20th century

+During World War I, a German strict regime prisoner-of-war camp for French, Russian, Belgian, British and Canadian officers was operated at the local fortress.
+Notable inmates included Leefe Robinson, Jocelyn Lee Hardy, Roland Garros and Jules Bastin, who all made unsuccessful escape attempts.
+It is considered the only German POW camp of World War I from which no one managed to escape.

-In September 1923, the Black Reichswehr attempted to occupy Küstrin but it was suppressed.
+In September 1923, the Black Reichswehr attempted a putsch from the Küstrin Fortress, but it was suppressed by the regular Reichswehr.

 At the outbreak of World War II Küstrin had 24,000 inhabitants.
 During the war, the Germans used Polish prisoners of war as forced labourers to build the Stalag III-C POW camp in the present-day district of Drzewice.
 It housed Polish, French, Serbian, Soviet, Italian, British, American and Belgian POWs.
-In 1943–45 the town also housed a number of German forced labour camps and a sub-camp of the Sachsenhausen concentration camp.
+In 1943–45 the town also housed a sub-camp of the Sachsenhausen concentration camp, whose prisoners were Poles, Ukrainians, Russians, Germans, French, Belgians and Dutch, with Poles and Russians treated particularly badly either by guards or ethnic German camp elders, and a number of German forced labour camps.
 Due to Allied air raids on the railway hub and local factories and its position as a German bridgehead on the east bank of the Oder during the Battle of the Oder-Neisse and the Battle of the Seelow Heights, almost 95% of its buildings were destroyed (including all 32 of the city's factories) and the town was generally deserted.
 The town was captured by the Red Army on 11 March 1945.
+Soviet troops killed some American POWs mistaking them for enemy troops.

-After the war the ruined town became again part of Poland by decision of the Potsdam Conference; Germans remaining in the town were expelled westward in accordance with the Potsdam Agreement.
+After the war the ruined town became part of Poland again by decision of the Potsdam Conference; Germans remaining in the town were expelled westward in accordance with the Potsdam Agreement.
 The town was repopulated by Poles, many of whom were refugees from Soviet-annexed former eastern Poland, from where they had been displaced by Soviet authorities in accordance to new borders decided at Yalta Conference, while most were re-settlers from central Poland.

-The remnants of the old town within the fortress walls, including the castle in which the young Frederick the Great had been imprisoned, were razed after the war and the bricks used to rebuild Polish cities elsewhere.
-More recently, plans to rebuild some of the old town in a historical style was considered, but this project appears to be on hold.
+The remnants of the old town within the fortress walls, including the castle in which the young Frederick the Great had been imprisoned, were razed after the war and the bricks were used to rebuild Polish cities elsewhere.
+More recently, plans to rebuild some of the old town in a historical style were considered, but this project appears to be on hold.
 The section of the town on the west bank of the Oder remained in Germany and is now called Küstrin-Kietz.

-Since 2004 Kostrzyn has annually hosted Przystanek Woodstock in the summer, the largest open-air music festival in Europe and one of the largest in the world.
+Between 2004 and 2019 Kostrzyn hosted the annual Pol'and'Rock Festival (formerly Przystanek Woodstock) in the summer, the largest open-air music festival in Europe and one of the largest in the world.